A Proper Floor is no Paltry Matter

 Key Takeaways

-Use Hardwood Chips for Chickens
+First: Choose Hardwood Chips for Chickens!

 Softwood Chips